syncfusion-content/flutter-docs/Flutter/datagrid/load-more.md

 # Load more in Flutter Datagrid

-The datagrid provides load more support to load a subset of data to the [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html) at runtime.
-You can load more rows to the datagrid by calling the `SfDataGrid.loadMoreViewBuilder` builder.
-When `SfDataGrid.loadMoreViewBuilder` builder is enabled, that sets the widget to display at the bottom of the datagrid when vertical scrolling reaches the end of the datagrid.
+The datagrid provides support to display an interactive view when the grid reaches its maximum offset while scrolling down.
+You can use `loadMoreViewBuilder` builder to display the view at bottom of datagrid.

 You should override the `DataGridSource.handleLoadMoreRows` method to load more rows and then notify the datagrid about the changes.
 The `DataGridSource.handleLoadMoreRows` can be called to load more rows from this builder by using the `loadMoreRows` function which is passed as a parameter to this builder.